North Carolina Expungements FAQ

 Do You Have Questions About Expungement in North Carolina?
 Call Us Today

 An expungement can be extremely helpful for people who are struggling to get out from under their criminal history.
-At Randall & Stump, PLLC, we can help determine whether you qualify for expungement, while simultaneously navigating you through the process as efficiently as possible.
+At Randall & Stump, Criminal Defense Attorneys, we can help determine whether you qualify for expungement, while simultaneously navigating you through the process as efficiently as possible.
 To schedule a free and confidential evaluation of your case, call us today at (980) 237-4579, or reach out through the online contact form.